 He pins much of his defense on the notion that it is hard to define gender identity.
 This is simply not true.
 Here is a definition from the American Psychological Association that has been in use since 2011.
 The HRC.
 Merriam-Webster.
 The Unitarian Universalist Association.
 Planned Parenthood.
 You see, the concept of gender identity has been defined.
 It is not a particularly difficult concept either.
 It is simply a person’s internal concept of who they are.
 It can be male, female, some combination, or neither.
 You simply have not bothered to look into it.
 Or disagree without offering an alternative.
 But to pretend that the concept is not defined is a lie.

 This should surprise no one.
 The governor of the “9th largest state” in the US also thinks race is a clear and easily defined category.
-Most social scientists and humanities scholars today would tell you that race is an arbitrary classification of humans that utilizes the sloppy application of social constructs of identity based upon some combination of
+Most social scientists and humanities scholars today would tell you that race is an arbitrary classification of humans that utilizes the sloppy application of social constructs of identity based upon some combination of physical characteristics, ancestry, historical affiliation, or shared culture.
+In essence, it is messier and harder to define than the notion that people internalize their gender identity.

 He clumsily undermines his own claims that this is not discriminatory and exposes the culturally conservative reason that these laws are being pushed through for when he points out how gender identity is not specifically called out in the 1964 Civil Rights Act.
 It is discriminatory, but it is ok because transgender people are not a protected class.
 Slavery was once ok this way too– until that pesky Lincoln over-reached and issued an executive order ending it in the rebellious south.